-If the parents are requesting to end the guardianship and have the children return to the parents' care, the parents will have to show that there has been a material change in circumstances since the guardianship was put in place.
-The parents have to show that they are capable of providing for the child's basic needs.
+If a parent wants to end the guardianship and have the children returned, the parent has to show that there has been a material change in circumstances since the guardianship was put in place.
+The parent has to show that they are capable of providing for the child's basic needs.
 Parents may also have to show that the child's welfare would be substantially enhanced by having the child return to their care.

 To set a court date and ask a judge to end a child guardianship, please download the following packet and follow all included instructions.

 There are different rules that apply depending on whether the guardianship was over the child's person or the child's estate:

 Guardianships Over the Person

 When a child turns 18, the guardianship over the person automatically terminates.
 Although the guardians do not have to do anything to legally end the guardianship, they should notify the court in writing when the child turns 18 so the case can be officially closed.

 Guardianships Over the Estate